Online pharmacy: Risks and concerns

-The British Community Pharmacy Patient Safety Group was concerned that online pharmacies should implement "appropriate safeguards", "particularly when prescribing and dispensing medicines that are liable to abuse, misuse and overuse".
+The British Community Pharmacy Patient Safety Group was concerned that online pharmacies should implement "appropriate safeguards" to protect patient safety, "particularly when prescribing and dispensing medicines that are liable to abuse, misuse and overuse".
 The coroner in Leicester investigating a death found that a patient requesting drugs "has potential access to multiple online pharmacies", each of which "have no knowledge of what each other have been prescribing".

 Discussion

 Canisters containing pharmaceuticals are loaded into an automatic dispensing machine at a mail-order pharmacy.

 Legitimate mail-order pharmacies are somewhat similar to community pharmacies; one primary difference is the method by which the medications are requested and received.
 Some customers consider this to be more convenient than traveling to a community drugstore, in the same way as ordering goods online rather than going to a shop.

 While many Internet pharmacies sell prescription drugs only with a prescription, some do not require a written prescription, as prescriptions may not be necessary in some countries.
 Some customers order drugs from such pharmacies to avoid the cost and inconvenience of visiting a doctor or to obtain medications their doctors are unwilling to prescribe.
 People living in the United States and other countries where prescription medications are costly may turn to online pharmacies to save money.
 Online pharmacies in the United States are required to be approved by the National Association of Boards of Pharmacy (NABP).
 Many of the reputable websites employ their in-house physicians to review the medication request and write a prescription accordingly.
 Some websites offer medications without a prescription or a doctor review.
 This practice has been criticized as potentially dangerous, especially by those who feel that only doctors can reliably assess contraindications, risk/benefit, and the suitability of a medication for a specific individual.
 Pharmacies offering medication without requiring a prescription, doctor review, or supervision are sometimes fraudulent and may supply counterfeit, ineffective, and possibly dangerous medicines.